The best graphic design meaningfully promotes, educates, directs, informs, exposes, clarifies, beautifies, and delights the people who engage with it.

 Faculty charge graduate students to closely examine the cultural and technological situatedness of graphic design and its products, and to seek understanding of the people who use and interact with the things that graphic designers make.
 Coursework acquaints students with relevant theories and design research methods that frame and ground the design of propositional visual communication systems.

-Overarching topics prompt students to explore core design concerns: the cultural contexts of design, the influence and experiences of end users, and the social and technological environments within which designed artifacts operate.
-Varying subtopics within these broad concerns allow faculty and students the opportunity to frame, research, and respond to particular design challenges.
+Varied topics prompt students to explore contemporary design concerns: the cultural contexts of design, the influence and experiences of end users, the social and technological environments within which designed artifacts operate.
+Subtopics within these broad concerns allow faculty and students the opportunity to frame, research, and respond to current and future design challenges.

-The MGD program is NASAD (National Association of Schools of Art and Design) accredited and is consistently recognized as one of the top graduate programs in the country.
-The faculty is nationally and internationally recognized.
-Alumni are designers in leading professional offices around the world, faculty members in colleges and universities throughout the US, and doctoral students in PhD programs worldwide.
+The MGD program is consistently recognized as one of the top NASAD accredited graduate graphic design programs in the country and one of the few with STEM Classification (CIP).
+The faculty is nationally and internationally recognized (see Faculty at a Glance).
+Alumni are designers in leading professional offices around the world, faculty members in colleges and universities throughout the US and Canada, and doctoral students in PhD programs worldwide.

 MGD faculty expect students to exhibit behaviors and fashion inquiries that deepen individual knowledge, further design making and thinking skills, and anticipate the future of graphic design practice.
 To this end, students should demonstrate: